glkada/Power_bcp/README.md

 The estimated running time is 3-4 hours majorly depending on the routers model.

 The Rev2.0 was a successful prototype and few of my friends and family memebers asked me to make a few more copies of the same but due to the global shortfall of semiconductors I couldn't get hands on the step up IC thus replicating wasn't possible.
 This is where I decided to resdesign the board with a new step up IC and covering all the various designing errors present.
 Thus the PCB Rev 3.0 has alot of edits.
+Also I haven't yet sent the board to the FAB house so beware.

 *Please note author is not responsible for any damages incurred due to the above design.
 Please use it with caution.*
 Thanks!
 Happy Hacking!